 Make sure you are getting the right sling for your specific needs: Do you need to breastfeed baby discretely?
 How heavy is your baby?

 Make sure it’s good quality, you do not want your baby falling out of the sling.

 Babywearing in summer can get hot!
-Get a fabric that won't make you even more hot.
+Get fabric that won't create extra heat.
 And in winter it would be best to get a nice thick fabric for extra warmth.

 What size would you need to get?
 Do you need extra space for large breasts?

 Is the sling easy to adjust and use?